-The Listings Requirements contain various continuing disclosure obligations and General Principles23 regarding disclosure by listed entities to their securities holders and the general public, including to ensure that: (1) full, equal and timeous public disclosure is made regarding activities that are price sensitive; (2) full information is given regarding substantial changes in business operations and matters affecting the MOI; (3) the highest standards of care are adhered to when disseminating information into the market; and (4) the Listings Requirements promote investor confidence in disclosure standards and corporate governance.
-Accordingly, JSE-listed entities are subject to stringent financial reporting and disclosure requirements in key areas, including: (1) year-end and interim financial results and trading statements; (2) price sensitive information; (3) profit forecasts; (4) directors' dealings; and (5) significant corporate actions.
+The Listings Requirements contain various continuing disclosure obligations and General Principles23 regarding disclosure by listed entities to their securities holders and the general public, including to ensure that (1) full, equal and timely public disclosure is made regarding activities that are price sensitive, (2) full information is given regarding substantial changes in business operations and matters affecting the MOI, (3) the highest standards of care are adhered to when disseminating information into the market, and (4) the Listings Requirements promote investor confidence in disclosure standards and corporate governance.
+Accordingly, JSE-listed entities are subject to stringent financial reporting and disclosure requirements in key areas, including:

 The King Code describes 'materiality' in relation to the inclusion of information (financial or other) in an integrated report as referring to matters that 'could substantively affect the organisation's ability to create value over the short, medium and long term'.27